SoftwareAG/adabas-go-api/README.md

 CGO_LDFLAGS=-L%ACLDIR%\..\bin -L%ACLDIR%\..\lib -ladalnkx
 ```

-The application is built with Adabas Go API as follows (please note that the tag `adalnk` is needed to enable local IPC access):
+The application is built with Adabas API for Go as follows (please note that the tag `adalnk` is needed to enable local IPC access):

 ```go
 go build -tags adalnk application.go